aws-samples/bottlerocket-images-cache/README.md

 -q,--quiet Suppress all outputs and output generated snapshot ID only (default: false)
 ```

+## Required IAM Policy

+This script requires the following IAM policies:

 ## Using snapshot with Amazon EKS

 There are 3 approaches to provision Amazon EC2 nodes for Amazon EKS cluster: